People often use one of three terms when discussing wages: minimum wage, prevailing wage, and living wage. What’s the difference?

 1. Minimum Wage

-In addition to the minimum wage mandated by the United States federal government, 45 states have their own minimum wage rates – some of which exceed the federal rate.
+In addition to the minimum wage mandated by the U.S. federal government, dozens of other states have their own minimum wage rates – all of which exceed the federal rate.

 Employees in the U.S. often wonder which minimum wage applies to them, the state or the federal.
 According to the U.S. Department of Labor, an employee is entitled to the higher of the two minimum wages.